kingli6/React--Maximilian-Udemy-01/my-app/README.md

     Is there an extension that suggests javascript methods?
 The intellicense sucks atm.

+### Quite a mess on keeping track of where props are being channeled.

+    I need better variable and property names or a wireframe picture that I can use

+### To render things properly, use a function rather than joining new data to existing.(with useState)

+    Using set state to simply join new array with existing array will lead to wrong snapshot of the previous array.
+But by using a function, React will prioritize the order of execution.

+### Rendering List of data.
+"Js array map" -good google key words, to find MDN help

+### State-less components vid 60

+    FilterYear recieves function that sets UseState in parent component. and the value={variable}(used in the filter dropdown field.
+Maybe it resets after a render?).
+So we don't need a useState in FilterYear component.

 ### sending data through components ie props

+    We use useState const [enteredTitle, setEnteredTitle] = useState("");

+    From user-form, you recieve the data through "onChange={funcHandler}"

+        const funcHandler = (event) => {
+            setEnteredTitle(event.target.value);    //data is set in useState
+        };

+    Also "<form onSubmit={submitHandler}>"      //submit button that stores the data in an object.

+        const submitHandler = (event) => {
+            event.preventDefault(); //preventing the inbuilt submit function.
+(I've noticed that it reloads the page when clicked.)
+            //Step 1.a      //getting the data
+            const expenseData = {
+            title: enteredTitle,
+            amount: enteredAmount,
+            date: new Date(enteredDate),
+        };

+            input: type, value, onChange(funcInput)

+        funcInput=(event)=> setEnteredTitle(event.target.value)

+            Getting the event.target.value through the funcInput

+    Calling that function in the child comp, and placing the data in it.

+        props.onSaveExpenseData(expenseData)

-    From user-form to above components. by setting a function up in the parent comp, Calling that function in the child comp, and placing the data in it. props.onSaveExpenseData(expenseData)    props.onSaveExpenseData is the function defined in the parent comp. expenseData is the object being passed to it.
+        props.onSaveExpenseData is the function defined in the parent comp. expenseData is the object being passed to it.

 ### value attribute in the html code.

-    It lets you set value.
-Here it's used for emptying the field after the user clicks on "Add Expense".
+    It lets you set value. in the form's input field, it's used for emptying the field after the user clicks on "Add Expense".

 ### From Submit handler